mdn/content/files/en-us/mozilla/add-ons/webextensions/api/commands/onchanged/index.md

 - `listener`

-  - : Function that is called when a command's shortcut changes.
+  - : The function called when a command's shortcut changes.
 The function is passed these arguments:

     - `changeInfo`